MOUNT ALLISON UNIVERSITY

 While we encourage participants of all skill levels, please arrive with at least basic knowledge of one programming language.

 *Arriving with a team is not mandatory, as the first workshop is geared towards team formation.
 Teams of 2 to 4 people are permitted.
-All teammates must register separately and be in the same stream.
+All teammates must register separately.

 **Only if you follow the advice of Douglas Adams.